SocietySociety

 (3-4) Industrial Hygiene

-(3-5) Physically Demanding Work
+(3-5) Consideration for Physically Demanding Work

 Companies must identify and assess worker exposure to the hazards of physically demanding tasks and appropriately control such work so that it does not lead to occupational injury and illness.